jchowlabs/jchowlabs.github.io/_pages/about.md

 * 🎣 Anatomy of a phishing attack
 * 🚗 Build your own self-driving car
 * 🔎 Deep-dive on CRYSTALS-Kyber (PQ)
-* 💰 Open Bounty - pricing security vulnerabilities
+* 💰 Open Bounty - Pricing security vulnerabilities
+* 🧪 Techniques for poisoning training data
+* 🤖 Bypassing CAPTCHA
+* 👫 When Alice meets Bob